 Under the terms of the lease, the rent for the new term is to be determined by a market rent review.

 The landlord wants to increase the rent, while the tenant believes it should remain the same.
 Neither party can agree, nor can they agree on a valuer to independently determine what the rent should be.
 The parties are at a stalemate.
-Eventually, the landlord makes an application to the VSBC to appoint a Specialist Retail Valuer (SRV).
+Eventually, the landlord makes an application to the VSBC to appoint an independent Specialist Retail Valuer (the valuer).